Phase diagram of a distorted kagome antiferromagnet and application to Y-kapellasite

 Restricting to an isolated triangle, it is easy to show that $\vec{L}_{\triangle}=0$ can only be fulfilled if

 These conditions define the phase boundaries in Fig.~\ref{fig:Classical-PD}.
-In the regions where an isolated triangle cannot satisfy $\vec{L}_{\triangle}=0$, the system realizes one of the aforementioned coplanar phases [$\vec{Q}=(1/3,1/3)$ order and $\vec{Q}=0$ order], which are discussed in Sec.~\ref{subsection:Non_col}.
-On the other hand, in the region where an isolated triangle can fulfill Eq.~(\ref{eq:NonCPCondition}) we observe a classical spin-liquid phase, which is investigated in Sec.~\ref{subsection:Non_coplanar}.
+In the regions where an isolated triangle cannot satisfy $\vec{L}_{\triangle}=0$, the system realizes one of the aforementioned coplanar phases [$\vec{Q}=(1/3,1/3)$ order and $\vec{Q}=0$ order].
+On the other hand, in the region where an isolated triangle can fulfill Eq.~(\ref{eq:NonCPCondition}) we observe a classical spin-liquid phase.
 We note that analogous phase boundaries characterize the classical phase diagram of the square-kagome antiferromagnet~\cite{Morita2018bis}.